 - 01. The exhibitor must have made all exhibits.
 No commercial articles accepted. - 02.
 Ceramic articles should have identification marks to indicate that they are originals. - 03.
 All exhibits must have not been exhibited at the fair in previous years. - 04.
 Only those classes listed below will entries be allowed. - 05.
+Models must not exceed 18" x 24". - 06.
 Best of Show ribbons to be awarded at the discretion of the judge.